ArduPilot/ardupilot_wiki/dev/source/docs/sim-on-hardware.rst

 Once you have saved these to replace them after simulating, reset the changed parameters by setting :ref:`FORMAT_VERSION<FORMAT_VERSION>` parameter to zero and rebooting the vehicle.
 This allows new default to be used in the simulation.

+.. note:: with MAVProxy, once rebooted you need to "FETCH" params to refresh the parameters to see them changed back to defaults, or dis-connect and re-connect to the autopilot.

 Pre-Compiled Firmware
 =====================